isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2021.md

 ---
 ![](/images/2021-A-Level-Results-Montage.jpg)

 719 Victorians sat for the 2021 Singapore-Cambridge GCE A-Level Examination.
-We are proud to announce that they have achieved an outstanding set of results which puts them in good stead for the most competitive courses in university.
+We are happy to announce that they have achieved an outstanding set of results which puts them in good stead for the most competitive courses in university.

 Congratulations to the Cohort of 2020!
 We are very proud of you and wish you the very best for your future endeavours.